tsyizlin/HackathonSubmissionCandidate/README.md

     Fix the part of the app that {your detailed description of problems or desired changes}
     ```
     Replace `{your detailed description...}` with your specific instructions. `aider` will then attempt to implement the changes.

+# Recommended quick setup

+Use replit, clone the repo to a new replit. install aider-chat on the replit.
+Then run from shell ./app_generator.sh